NikolaySuslov/krestianstvo-wavefront-evaluator/README.md

 If you want a "Local Reflector" to emulate a whole second's worth of logic inside a single sub-tick, you use Temporal Compression:

 1. The Global Reflector is at T=100.
-2. Your node uses W.future(0.001, msg) to run a local loop.3.
+2. Node uses W.future(0.001, msg) to run a local loop.3.
 Each loop only advances the internal state, while the logical time only moves by 0.001.

 > **This allows you to run a "Virtual World" inside a single tick of the "Real World."**